 What Changes When You Finally Name It

-I'm sixty-three now.
-My husband passed two years ago.
-The mortgage is paid.
-My children are settled—one teaches, one manages a restaurant supply company.
-I have enough.
-Not abundance, but enough.
-And still, still, when my daughter's mother-in-law suggests a restaurant, my first instinct is to check the menu online.
-Not for dietary reasons.
+And still, still, when my partner suggests a restaurant, my first instinct is to check the menu online.
+Not for vegan options—though yes, that too.
 For arithmetic.

 The habit doesn't dissolve just because the circumstances change.
 That's what nobody tells you.
 The bandwidth tax isn't temporary.
 It's architectural—it shapes the way your brain processes social situations at a level that persists long after the bank account stabilizes.
 The things our parents modeled for us—the standing at the kitchen counter, the careful folding, the quiet refusal of seconds—become the architecture of how we move through the world.